 3. You can use customer feedback to measure your customer satisfaction and decrease churn

 Customer Satisfaction Score (CSAT) is the measurement of how satisfied your customers are with their interaction with your business.

 It's perhaps one of the most important KPIs for customer service professionals and most measured indicators of customer loyalty.
 It also has a direct correlation between other metrics such as customer churn and customer lifetime value.

-4. It will make your customers feel appreciated and valued
+4. Asking customers for feedback will make them feel appreciated and valued

 Asking your customers for their input and opinions is a simple way of showing them that you care, and making them feel both involved and important.